naijaitguy/Php-Login-Script-/README.md

 and password : admin

 PLS NOTE THE PASSWORD IS STORED IN PLAIN TEXT.
-VEVER STORE PASSWORD IN PLAIN TEXT FOR PRODUCTION.
+NEVER STORE PASSWORD IN PLAIN TEXT FOR PRODUCTION.
 For futher explaination and more free script visit https://www.naijaitguys.com.ng/ Call +234 8156678190